-Fans of the highly regarded Lotus Elise were disappointed for years because the compact two-passenger sports car had been sold in Europe since 1996 but was not exported to the U.S. That disparity disappeared in the 2005 model year when the Elise began arriving at U.S. dealerships.
+For 2007, the Lotus Elise carries on with no major changes.
+Fans of the Elise were disappointed for years because the compact two-passenger sports car had been sold in Europe since 1996 but was not exported to the U.S. That disparity disappeared in the 2005 model year when the Elise began arriving at U.S. dealerships.

-For 2006, LED taillamps are standard, and the air conditioning system can be deleted to save weight.
+LED taillamps are standard, and the air conditioning system can be deleted to save weight.
 Traction control and a limited-slip differential are optional.
-Equipped with a six-speed gearbox, the Elise promised a 0-to-60-mph acceleration time of less than 5 seconds.
+Equipped with a six-speed gearbox, Lotus says the Elise will go from zero to 60 mph in less than 5 seconds.

 Countless cars are described as "aggressive," but the Elise truly looks the part, with its huge air intakes behind the doors, long sloped headlight covers, ground-hugging stance and businesslike demeanor.

 Lotus says the Elise was the first production car to have a bonded, extruded aluminum chassis; it weighs just 150 pounds.
-Composite body panels are used, and the entire car weighs slightly less than 2,000 pounds.
+Composite body panels are used, and the entire car weighs slightly less than 2,000 pounds — about 300 pounds less than a Toyota Yaris hatchback.
 A black cloth top is standard, and a body-colored hardtop can be installed.

 The four-wheel-independent suspension features Eibach coil springs and Bilstein gas shock absorbers.
 Standard eight-spoke cast-aluminum wheels hold Yokohama tires that measure P175/55R16 in the front and P225/45R17 in the rear.
 AP Racing supplies the twin-piston front brake calipers, while Brembo provides the single-piston rear calipers.
 The optional Track Pack includes an adjustable track suspension and an adjustable front anti-roll bar.